rishu235/a-maze-ing/README.md

 # A-maze-ing
 An all-in-python BCI-integrated video game built for BCI GameJam 2023

 This is an all-in-python BCI-integrated game.
 We have used the game engine pygame and require a stream of signal from SSVEP acquired through lab streaming layer (pylsl) which interfaces to any compatible EEG headset.
-We used an 8 channel headset for our demo (video attached).
+We used an 8 channel headset for our [demo video](https://youtu.be/a3sqAq9Uq8U).

 For testing without a live stream, run the following command in a new terminal to use a looped test data.
 > python send_data.py

-To play the game, run the main file [Strean should be on before running this]
+To play the game, run the main file [Stream should be on before running this]
 > python main.py

 # Theme